 brings about judgment –

-If a person stood before Christ and had the arrogance to ask Him, ‘Who gives
+If someone stood before Christ and had the arrogance to ask Him, ‘Who gives

 You the right to judge me?’
 Jesus might say, ‘My Father does, who raised